DavidBenko/gateway/_vendor/src/github.com/docker/docker/docs/reference/commandline/run.md

   -P, --publish-all                 Publish all exposed ports to random ports
-      --read-only                   Mount the container's root filesystem as read only --restart string              Restart policy to apply when a container exits (default "no") Possible values are : no, on-failuer[:max-retry], always, unless-stopped --rm                          Automatically remove the container when it exits --runtime string              Runtime to use for this container --security-opt value          Security Options (default [])
+      --read-only                   Mount the container's root filesystem as read only --restart string              Restart policy to apply when a container exits (default "no") Possible values are : no, on-failure[:max-retry], always, unless-stopped --rm                          Automatically remove the container when it exits --runtime string              Runtime to use for this container --security-opt value          Security Options (default [])